 The West Midlands is one of Europe’s most diverse and challenging policing environments, serving 2.8 million people in an area rich in diversity, with around 30 per cent of its population from ethnic minority backgrounds.

 Our HQ is in Birmingham, which is the youngest city in Europe – with under-25s accounting for nearly 40% of the population.
 But it’s not all about the second city…we cover as far afield as Coventry and over to where the Black Country meets Staffordshire.
-We police six Premier League and Football League clubs and are preparing for major events such as Coventry City of Culture and Birmingham Commonwealth Games 2022.
+We police six Premier League and Football League clubs and are a big part to play in major events such as Coventry City of Culture and Birmingham Commonwealth Games 2022.
 There’s a vibrant student scene with numerous universities and colleges across the region – and we have now partnered with Staffordshire University for our own student police officer training programme.